ISO 13485

 The current ISO 13485 edition was published on 1 March 2016.

 Background

 Though it is tailored to the industry's quality system expectations and regulatory requirements, an organization does not need to be actively manufacturing medical devices or their components to seek certification to this standard, in contrast to the automotive sector's ISO/TS 16949, where only firms with an active request for quotation, or on the bid list, of an International Automotive Task Force supply chain manufacturer can seek registration.

 Reason for use

 While it remains a stand-alone document, ISO 13485 is generally harmonized with ISO 9001.
 A principal difference, however, is that ISO 9001 requires the organization to demonstrate continual improvement, whereas ISO 13485 requires only that the certified organization demonstrate the quality system is effectively implemented and maintained.
 Additionally, the ISO 9001 requirements regarding customer satisfaction are absent from the medical device standard.

+ISO 13485 places specific emphasis on resource and environment management, tailored to the medical device and software sectors.
+For example, the standard requires organizations to ensure that their personnel are not only qualified but also adequately trained to understand and implement regulatory requirements.
+Moreover, the infrastructure and work environment must support compliance and safety.
+In software engineering for medical devices, this extends to maintaining cybersecurity measures and ensuring a development environment free from potential risks to data integrity or software reliability.